-However, the fear of contracting COVID-19 has not yet been recognized as a valid reason for an employee to insist on working remotely.
+Except when remote work is mandatory due to a government decree, the fear of contracting COVID-19 has not yet been recognized as a valid reason for an employee to insist on working remotely.
 If you feel that your employer is not taking adequate measures to protect the health and safety of its employees, you can file a complaint with the CNESST by calling 1 844 838-0808 and selecting option 1.

 4. Does my employer have to buy me the equipment I need to work remotely?

-If you work from home, you’re going to need a computer, peripherals, office supplies, a desk and a chair.
+If you work from home, you’re going to need a computer, peripherals, office supplies, a desk, and a chair.
 Is your employer required to supply these?

 According to the law, if you make more than minimum wage, your employer does not have to provide you with the equipment you need to work remotely.
 They are also not required to reimburse you for equipment you have already purchased.
 However, if you are making minimum wage, your employer must give you the necessary equipment.
 Your employer must also give you the necessary equipment if buying the equipment would mean you make less than minimum wage.

 However, some employers have decided that they will freely provide the necessary equipment due to concerns about information security and about the efficiency of their workers.

 If your employer has provided equipment so you can work from home, you have a responsibility to take care of it.